metaterminal/metaterminal.fyi/content/blog/train.md

 ***

 I am spending the winter break still in Providence, and so far it has been a cold and solitary affair.
 Today, though, in the midnight just gone, it snows.
 I go outside and am struck dumb.
-The entire world seems transformed... as if at last released from its usual mundanity, presenting in true and childlike form.
+The entire world seems transformed... as if at last released from its usual mundanity, it presents in true and childlike form.

 I am struck dumb, in particular, by a lamp-post.
 The kind that my campus has are black, and tall, with a ridged pole holding the light aloft, and the lamp itself hexagonal and thicker at the top, with misted glass panels.
 The electric light inside is yellow-warm.
 In short, then, it looks precisely like the lamp-post from The Lion, The Witch, and The Wardrobe.
 With the snow falling around, I imagine I must be there, standing with Susan, marvelling at the new world that we must suddenly find ourselves in.